drpcorg/drpc-nextra/README.METHODS.md

 ```

 #### **Note:** This guide is for Ethereum API methods documentation.
 You still can use this guide for other API methods documentation by changing the method name.

+## How to create a new page for Solana RPC Methods Documentation

+The main process for Solana is the same as for Ethereum, but with some differences.

+For Solana, you can use the [ALchemy Solana RPC API Reference](https://docs.alchemy.com/reference/solana-api-endpoints) to get the method name and the cURL request example.